-which can lead to botched abortions.
-Little to no information exists, however, on the possible health impact of botched abortions on children carried to term.
-In addition, reproductive health such as adequate assistance during childbirth is often lacking, because women are giving birth in captivity or they wish to keep the pregnancy a secret out of fear of shame and stigmatisation.
-CBOW are at a particular risk of infanticide, which poses a significant threat to the lives of these children.
-Even though no verifiable statistics are kept on the prevalence of these incidents, it appears from anecdotal evidence and certain reports on gender-based violence in conflict that infanticide can occur as a consequence of wartime rape-related pregnancy.
-The narrative around infanticide is, however, in most cases constructed around the rights of the mothers, rarely focussing on the rights of the victimised child and therefore implicitly denying their right to life in the current literature.
-Yet, it should be noted that the question around the legal and moral culpability in these cases is a complicated one, making prosecutions for infanticide implausible, as Lee claims 'Mothers kill for reasons that are rooted in their victimhood in war itself, mostly in the traumatisation as a result of war rape, exacerbated by the stigmatisation and marginalisation following rape, pregnancy and motherhood of a child born of war rape'.275
+because women are giving birth in captivity or they wish to keep the pregnancy a secret out of fear of shame and stigmatisation.261 CBOW are at a particular risk of infanticide, which poses a significant threat to the lives of these children.262 Even though no verifiable statistics are being kept on the prevalence of these incidents, it appears from anecdotal evidence263 and certain reports on gender-based violence in conflict264 that infanticide can occur as a consequence of wartime rape-related pregnancy.265 The narrative around infanticide is, however, in most cases constructed around the rights of the mothers, rarely focussing on the rights of the victimised child and therefore implicitly denying their right to life in the current literature.266 Yet, it should be noted that the question around the legal and moral culpability in these cases is a complicated one, making prosecutions for infanticide implausible, as Lee claims in the following:

+"Mothers kill for reasons that are rooted in their victimhood in war itself, mostly in the traumatisation as a result of war rape, exacerbated by the stigmatisation and marginalisation following rape, pregnancy and motherhood of a child born of war rape."267

-Article 6 of the CRC protects more than solely the child's life; it guarantees the child's survival and development.
-Article 6(2) of the CRC should be interpreted in a positive and proactive way, affecting all areas of the child's life.
-States are namely obliged to 'create an environment
+91. Art.
+6 CRC protects more than solely the child's life; it guarantees the child's survival and development.
+Article 6 §2 CRC should be interpreted in a positive and proactive way, affecting all areas of the child's life.268 States are namely obliged to "create an environment that respects human dignity and ensures the holistic development of every child".269 The severe economic marginalisation and hardship that CBOW tend to suffer270, could for these reasons be seen as a violation of article 6 §2 CRC.
+The child's fate is inextricably linked to that of their mother271, whose status as a raped woman - who deliberately made the choice to raise the "enemy's" child